Get & Keep Your Financial Aid

 If your financial aid award is not enough to cover your tuition and fees, you will be responsible for paying the remaining balance.

-If you have more financial aid than your tuition and fees, not including any student employment awards (such as FWS, SWS, OF, or SE), you will have a balance check to pick up starting the first day of the quarter.
+If you have more financial aid than your tuition and fees, not including any student employment awards (such as FWS, SWS, OF or SE), your balance check will be mailed to you at the beginning of the quarter.

 If I have a balance check, when and how do I get it?

-Balance checks are available beginning the first day of each quarter if you have done everything needed to calculate your check prior to the start of the quarter.
+Balance checks are mailed at the beginning of each quarter if you have done everything needed to calculate your check prior to the start of the quarter.

 After the first day of the quarter it will usually take about 3-5 days for the check to be available.